Maldives on a budget. It seems like an oxymoron. Yet I can assure you it is just a matter of knowing what to look for and what to expect.

 If you are going on an excursion, you can remove your top or pants and stay in your bikini only once the boat has left the harbor.

 There are separate beaches for tourists and locals

-Many local islands have what are called “bikini beaches” – beaches that are meant to be only for tourists.
+Many local islands have what are called “bikini beaches” – meant to be only for tourists.
 These are the ones where you will be able to wear a bikini or swimsuit.
 Locals normally hang out at the beach fully dressed – even when they swim.
-If a bikini beach is not available, guest houses will usually provide a small garden when you can sunbathe.
+If a bikini beach is not available, guest houses will usually provide a small garden where you can sunbathe.

 TIP: Make sure to check whether the island where you intend to base yourself has a bikini beach or not.
-Keyodhoo Island, where I stayed during my last trip, and the nearby islands, all have bikini beaches.
+Keyodhoo and the nearby islands, all have bikini beaches.

 Getting cash may be an issue